codecamp-prem/morningti.me/README.md

 `js backEndServer` is for your back end server - (if you want to run it locally set it to `localhost:3010`)
 `js frontEndServer` is for your front end server - (if you want to run it locally set it to `localhost:3000`)

+## database
+ I assume you have MongoDB installed and running - this project require you to have it.
+ If you dont have MongoDB installed - you can see how to install it [here](https://docs.mongodb.com/manual/installation/)

+**after installing - dont forget to run it with `sh sudo mongod`**

 ## edit UX/UI